csabapalfi/pagespeed-insights-scripts/README.md

 **Other audits have no direct impact on the score** (but give hints to improve the metrics).

-### Metrics estimation (project Lantern)
+### Metrics are estimated with Lantern

+**[Lantern](https://github.com/GoogleChrome/lighthouse/blob/master/docs/lantern.md) is the part of Lighthouse that estimates metrics.**

-**The metrics estimation (code-named [Lantern](https://github.com/GoogleChrome/lighthouse/blob/master/docs/lantern.md)) models and simulates browser execution.** Lantern can emulate mobile network and CPU execution.
-To achieve this it only relies on a performance trace observed without any throttling (hence the fast execution time).
+* **Lantern models page activity and simulates browser execution.**
+* It can also emulate mobile network and CPU execution based on only a performance trace captured without any throttling.
+* (hence the fast execution time).

 There’s an [accuracy and variability analysis](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#) available.
 Lantern trades off accuracy but also mitigates certain sources variability.